Challenge yourself to ask questions about your finances

 2. Call my utility providers

-A topical conversation of late has been the rising cost of utilities.
+The rising cost of utilities is always a topical conversation.
 Have you thought to call your current providers and ask them what rates you are currently paying or doing some research and telling them what you could be paying if you were to move to another provider?

 The Victorian Government provides a useful website, Victorian Energy Compare, to assist you in reviewing electricity and gas providers.